Anof-cyber/PyCript-Docs/docs/Scripts.md

 ### Working of the Extension

-The extension utilizes user provided encrpyption decrpytion files for executing encryption and decryption operations by running system commands.
+The extension utilizes user provided encryption decryption files for executing encryption and decryption operations by running system commands.

+## Demo Code
+If you are looking for demo encryption decryption code for common type of encryption or logic you can get it from the [PyCript Template](https://github.com/Anof-cyber/PyCript-Template)

 !!!
 Warning "Warning"

-    PyCript before version 0.4 used to pass encrpyted paramter/body etc over -d argument in bass64 format and -h for header in base64 format. from version 0.4 there will be not -h argument, also -d will not have parameter/body.[Check issue for more details](https://github.com/Anof-cyber/PyCript/issues/5)
+    PyCript version 1.0 always pass headers along with body or parameter.
+Where Headers are Editable with Complete Body Type.
+Older PyCript Custom Script will not work.

+!!!
+Warning "Warning"

+    PyCript version 1.0 use Byte array as parameter/body  value like [80, 53, 50] instead of Base64.

-PyCript expect user to provide encryption decryption code file, the code langauge could be anything Like Python, Java, JavaScript, Go, Bash script, Powershell script, C/C++ or Any.
+PyCript expect user to provide encryption decryption code file, the code languages could be anything Like Python, Java, JavaScript, Go, Bash script, Powershell script, C/C++ or Any.
 Check [Select Language](/latest/Select-Language/) page for more details.

 !!!
 Info "Info"